AhmadYousif89/Store-Front-API/README.md

 - To use the API properly please follow these steps :

-  1. connect to the default postgres database as the server's root user postgres
+  ### Step 1: connect to the default postgres database as the server's root user postgres

      ```
      psql -U postgres
      ```

-  2. In psql run the following to create a user
+  ### Step 2: In psql run the following to create a user

      ```
      CREATE USER udacity WITH PASSWORD '123';
      ```

-  3. run the following to create the dev and test database
+  ### Step 3: run the following to create the dev and test database

      ```
      CREATE DATABASE tech_store;